jaywood128/jaywood128.github.io/_posts/2018-12-13-collaborating_objects_and_undefined_method_for_nil_nillclass.markdown

 Having never fully understood Ruby's `No Method Error`, it certainly haunted me when I had to explain my code in the Object Relationship Lab to my co-hort lead.
 To put it optmistically,I felt lost in the endless Hang Sơn Đoòng caves in Vietnam.
 Never been, but my ESL students assure me it's worth the trip.

 While this lab and problem solving exercise was frustrating, I'd like to stress this point if and when you are struggling a ton with error messages: get use to them, embrace them and don't immeditaley ask a friend or your Google search bar for a solution you won't fully understand, or be able to reproduce.
 Read documentation and Stackoverflow, ofcourse, but try to resolve your own errors.
 Remember, when the day for your techincal interview  arrives, you won't be phoning any friends.
 There are points where you will need to be told what to write, but the more you push yourself, the more you will internalize what you've learned for the next time and you will VERY likely see this error messsage again.
 If you're new to Flatiron, these techincal-style interview questions with your cohort lead will be really helpful for landing a job.
 While frustrating, I am thankful that my lead purposely pushed me to explain things.
-Thanks, Dakota.
+Thanks, Dakota!

-This post will not cover everything in the Collaborating Objects Lab, except how to make sure a song's artist know's about the newly created Artist object.
+This post will not cover everything in the Collaborating Objects Lab, except how to fix the class method save_by_filename.

 A NomethodError is raised when a method is called on a reciever that can't be called on that object.
 Take a look at the following code and see if you can spot my mistake.